tomtyiu/anti-ai-ransomeware/README.md

-# This is github for AI antiransomware bots that generate code to detect and destroy any ransomware attacks
+## This is github for AI antiransomware bots that generate code to detect and destroy any ransomware attacks
+## Ideas
+- Using Ollama with gpt-os-20b